lucadv/rock-paper-scissors-serverless-service/README.md

 ### Deployment

-Install [serverless framework](https://serverless.com/framework/docs/providers/aws/guide/installation/) and configure your serverless profile (you will need to provide an AWS programmatic access key and password).
+Install [serverless framework](https://serverless.com/framework/docs/providers/aws/guide/installation/) and configure your serverless profile (you will need to provide an AWS programmatic access key and password with AWSLambdaFullAccess and IAMFullAccess roles).

 Configure your default profile: